Jung Eun-ji: 2012–2015: Solo activities, acting debut, and rising popularity

-On April 18, 2016, Jung debuted as a solo artist with the EP Dream, which consisted of 6 songs.
-The title song "Hopefully Sky" is written by Jung, which recounts the times she spent with her father.
-"Hopefully Sky" topped eight local music charts, and the album sold 30,000 copies upon release.

-In April 2017, Jung released her second EP The Space.
-The title track, "The Spring" and its accompanying music video was unveiled on 10 April, and debuted within the top ten spots on local music charts.
-From 3 to 5 June 2017, Jung held her first solo concert titled "Attic" at Ewha Womans University's Samsung Hall.

-On October 18, 2018, Jung released a music video for the single "Being There", from her third EP Hyehwa.

-On July 15, 2020, Jung released her fourth EP Simple, along with the title track "AWay".

-On October 30, 2022, IST Entertainment Announced that the release of the remake album Log, which was originally scheduled to be released on November 2, has been postponed to November 11 due to the aftermath of the Seoul Halloween crowd crush.On November 17, 2022, IST Entertainment It has been announced that Jung will be holding solo concerts Travelog on December 10 and 11.

-Acting career

 Jung made her acting debut in Reply 1997, a 1990s nostalgic dramedy which became one of the highest-rated Korean series on cable television.
 She played the female protagonist, a hardcore H.O.T. fan who becomes a TV drama writer.
 Jung was complimented by critics and audiences for her comedic and emotional acting, which was impressive for a newcomer, as well as for her authentic Busan dialect.
 The role won her several awards, including the 49th Baeksang Arts Award for Best New TV Actress.

+In August 2012, Jung recorded two promotional singles, "All For You" and "Our Love Like This" with Reply 1997 co-star Seo In-guk for the drama's soundtrack.
+"All For You" became one of the best-selling singles of the year on the Gaon Single Chart.

-Jung performed in a Korean staging of the Hollywood film-turned-musical Legally Blonde, playing the lead role of Elle Woods.
+In September 2012, Jung was cast in the Korean staging of the Hollywood film-turned-musical Legally Blonde, playing the lead role of Elle Woods.
 The show ran from November 16, 2012, to March 17, 2013.

-Jung was then cast in a supporting role in the 2013 melodrama That Winter, the Wind Blows.
-For her role, she won Best Performance at the 2nd APAN Star Awards and New Star Award at the SBS Drama Awards.
+In October 2012, Jung was then cast as the second female lead in the 2013 melodrama That Winter, the Wind Blows.
+For her role, she won Best Performance at the 2nd APAN Star Awards and New Star Award at the 2013 SBS Drama Awards.